-Ginebra San Miguel Inc. (the "Company" or "GSMI") was incorporated on July 10, 1987.
-It is a public company under Section 17.2 of the Securities Regulation Code and its common shares are listed with The Philippine Stock Exchange, Inc. (the "PSE").
+The Company was incorporated on July 10, 1987.
+It is a public company under Section 17.2 of the SRC and its common shares are listed with the PSE.

-GSMI, previously a majority-owned direct subsidiary of SMC, whose ultimate parent company is Top Frontier Investment Holdings, Inc. ("Top Frontier"), is primarily engaged in the manufacture and sale of alcoholic beverages.
+GSMI, previously a majority-owned direct subsidiary of San Miguel Corporation ("SMC"), whose ultimate parent company is Top Frontier Investment Holdings, Inc. ("Top Frontier"), is primarily engaged in the manufacture and sale of alcoholic beverages.
 The Company also toll-manufactures for third parties for the production of the latter's alcoholic beverages.
 The Company operates three (3) liquor production facilities located in the following areas: (1) Mandaue City, Cebu; (2) Sta.
 Barbara, Pangasinan; and (3) Cabuyao, Laguna.